 Sheltering in place will be implemented in cases of violent weather, earthquakes, hurricanes, and tornadoes.
 In the event of security emergencies as determined by the teaching site or by local or Federal authorities.
-This procedure is usually in effect for a relatively short duration of 15 minutes, but can last up to several hours.
-Notifications will be announced by all means available.
+This procedure is usually in effect for a relatively short duration of 15 minutes; however, they may last up to several hours.
+Notifications will be announced available.